Rare Rhesus Phenotypes and Their Significance

 • Consider plasma exchange first

-• Minimize transfusion volume
+• Minimise transfusion volume

 • Monitor closely for reactions